iaaaan/iaaaan.github.io/_projects/elephant-atlas.markdown

 ---
 title:  "Elephant Atlas"
-subtitle: "There is no silver-bullet solution for saving elephants from decline.
-How can data visualization provide tools for people to engage in this complex political issue?"
+subtitle: "Elephant populations are declining dramatically in most African countries.
+Can data visualization provide tools for addressing this issue, given the complex scientific and socio-economic background involved in wildlife conservation?"
+description: "As part of the Great Elephant Census, the Office for Creative Research created an online visualization platform exploring the many factors behind the loss of elephant populations.
+With this project, it contributed to the [shutting down of the Chinese ivory market](http://news.nationalgeographic.com/2016/12/wildlife-watch-china-legal-ivory-market-african-elephants/) in 2017."

 category: elephant-atlas
 date:   "2016-10-02 19:13:40 +0200"
 year: 2016